emw7/flexms/extra/doc/Logging/README.md

 The second form is assumed by the following keys: `arg`.
 Not all keys are applicable to all events.
 Furthermore, not all keys are added by default by the various events.
-For details, refer to the documentation of the various events.
+For the details, refer to the documentation of the various events.
 An example of a log message: `[#event:caught][#uuid:9c3ccda1-1196-4269-89da-ab1b1519a85a][#what:caught exception][#ex-msg:an exception][#ex-type:java.lang.Exception][#ex-cause-msg:null][#ex-cause-type:java.lang.NullPointerException][#arg:iid=123 ][#arg:tid:xyz]`

 ### Event key